cpl/stargateRL/CONTRIBUTING.md

-Help in any way possible (code, ideas, finding bugs, opening issues relevant to the development of the project, localization, spelling, documentation, etc...)

-If you have any questions, please contact me at `alexandru.p.copil@gmail.com` or on Gitter.

-While contributing to the stargateRL project, please be aware of the code of conduct.

-Thank you!
+# Sorry

+This project is no longer maintained.
+If you have any experience with Go and/or openGL you may want to check out the new [repo](github.com/thee-engineer/nor).